Telemedicine with Elektra's board-certified clinicians is now available (and covered by insurance)! Free intro call

 Let’s start with the obvious:

-Sleep is, understandably, SO important when it comes to fatigue.
+Sleep hygiene is, understandably, SO important when it comes to fatigue.
 We should be targeting 7-9 hours, and yet studies show that 1 in 3 adults is not getting enough shut-eye.
-Sleep needs to be prioritized — we can’t stress this enough.
-If you’re not getting adequate sleep, you owe it to yourself to address it.
+In addition to impacting fatigue, inadequate sleep can contribute to our risk of heart disease, which we are already at greater risk of in midlife.
+If you’re not getting adequate sleep due to menopause-related hot flashes/night sweats, or underlying sleep disorders or conditions, you owe it to yourself to address it.
 Today.
 For more information on the science behind why sleep becomes so difficult during menopause — and what you can do about it — refer to our complete guide.

-Because stress can manifest as fatigue, it’s right up there alongside sleep on the list of integrative interventions — although easier said than done when everything and everyone seems to be competing for our attention.
+Because stress can manifest as fatigue and lack of energy, it’s right up there alongside sleep on the list of integrative interventions — although easier said than done when everything and everyone seems to be competing for our attention.
 Taking steps to manage stress is a form of self-care.

 One way to manage is to schedule in some “me time” and treat it like you would another *very* important appointment.
 There’s nothing “selfish” about taking time for yourself, especially when it supports your mental health and overall wellness.
 Think of it as putting your mask on first in an airplane, so you can be better equipped to help others.
 For more tips on stress management – check out our guide to anxiety.